SGSVertigo/vertigo-instructions/vertigo_blog.md

 Students studying any of the sciences at A-level will be familiar with the terms uncertainty and accuracy.
 Uncertainty, is affected by experimental noise; a measure of the spread of data around an average value, which is hopefully, an accurate one.
 Like all electronic devices, Vertigo suffers from noise.

 Accelerometers have a healthy does of it.
-In itself, this is not too damaging to our goals of find position because we can find an average and move on (no pun intended).
+In itself, this is not too damaging to our goals of finding position because we can find an average and move on (no pun intended).
 But, the manner with which we find position from acceleration introduces a whole new set of circumstances.

 The most notable being rounding error and global truncation error.